 There’s a big difference between listing on Amazon and succeeding on Amazon, though.
 Margins can be tight, competition is stiff, and you’re playing by Amazon’s rules.
-Unfortunately, there isn’t a magic formula for success—if there were, everybody would be using it.
+Unfortunately, there isn’t a magic formula for success.
 Still, there is a lot you can do to give your products the best chance of selling.

 Part of a successful Amazon venture includes optimizing your product listings for the marketplace.
-If you want to maximize your potential, this is vital.
-And yes, if you have thousands or hundreds of SKUs, this is easier said than done, but there are ways to list them more efficiently
+If you have hundreds or thousands of SKUs, this is easier said than done, but there are ways to list them more efficiently

 Here are 5 best practices you should follow to ensure you have effective product listings on Amazon.